10 Marathon Tips For Beginners: How To Train For A Successful Race

 Stronger muscles = stronger runners.

-Adding two days of strength training will be enough to complement your beginner marathon training plan.
-Ensure the workouts are total-body, including various exercises such as squats, deadlifts, lunges, step-ups, push-ups, rows, and planks.
+As a running coach, I strongly suggest you add two days of strength training to your beginner marathon training plan.
+Ensure the workouts are total-body, including compound exercises such as squats, deadlifts, lunges, step-ups, push-ups, rows, and planks.ย

-For more information, check out our full guide on Strength Training For Runners.
+For more information, read our full guide on Strength Training For Runners.

 #5: Warm Up & Cool Down